 The workshops are adult oriented: students 15-18 years of age must be enrolled in a class and be accompanied by an adult.
 Children under the age of 15 are not admissible to the program.

 ACCOMMODATIONS are double-occupancy lodging with private baths.
 Space is very limited.
 Roommates are assigned according to gender or you are welcome to enroll a friend or spouse to enjoy the mountaintop with you.
-All guests staying on site at the retreat, including companions not enrolled in class will be charged lodging, meals, and gratuity fees for each session.
-For those wishing to stay off-site, a $25 registration fee will be assessed along with a Commuter Meals fee of $110, plus $15 gratuity.
+All guests staying on site at the retreat, including companions not enrolled in class will be charged a one-time $25 registration fee, lodging, meals, and gratuity fees for each session.
+For those wishing to stay off-site, the $25 registration fee will be assessed along with a Commuter Meals fee of $110, plus $15 gratuity.

 Special requests made at the time of registration will be accommodated if possible on a first-come, first-served, needs basis.
 There are no elevators.
 When registering, please indicate ground level if required.
 Specific room requests are considered when possible but cannot be guaranteed.

 Rooms provide two twin beds or a twin and a double bed, pillows, linens, a light blanket and a spread, a ceiling fan, and one set of towels per person.
 Towel change is mid-week.
 There is minimal storage for clothing and personal belongings.
 Rooms are not air-conditioned but summer nights are comfortably cool; there is self-regulated heat when needed.
 NO PETS are permitted at the retreat.

 Negotiating the Grounds at Wildacres.
 Be prepared for a certain amount of required walking for meals and classes.
 Participants must be able to negotiate some steps and/or inclines on paths to the dining hall, lodges, patio, canteen, auditorium, amphitheater, and some of the studios.
 Please note that Wildacres elevation is 3,300 feet.